jvalue/jayvee/rfc/0017-error-values/README.md

 For now, these values are valid for the valuetypes `text`, `boolean`, `integer` and `decimal` (see [Possible Future Changes/Enhancements](#possible-future-changesenhancements)).

-However, the user is always notified (perhaps with a log message), when such a values occurs.
+When a value becomes `invalid` or `missing` for the first time, the user is notified with a log message.
+This message must contain the reason for the error's occurrence.

 This RFC also introduces two keywords `invalid` and `missing`, which represent the corresponding error value.